 Dr Ali Black is an innovative arts-based and narrative researcher.
-Her research and scholarly work seeks to foster connectedness, community, wellbeing and meaning-making through the building of reflective and creative lives and identities.
+Her research and scholarly work seeks to foster connectedness, community, and wellbeing through the building of reflective and creative lives and identities.

 Recognised internationally as a leader in her discipline and research areas, Ali has published extensively for a range of audiences.
-She is a member of the Register of Experts of the Tertiary Education Quality and Standards Agency (TEQSA).
-This register recognises Ali as an expert in the following areas for the discipline of early childhood: Learning and teaching in higher education; work integrated learning; learning technologies; and curriculum development and design.
 Reward and recognition of excellence in learning and teaching is supported through the Advance HE Higher Education Academy Fellowships of which Ali is a Senior Fellow.

 - Certificate of commendation for exemplary practice: Recognition for making a genuine difference to student learning through quality teaching, UniSC's Advance Awards, 2016